district10/blog/_posts/post-0098-probability-and-statistics.md

 Discrete Uniform distribution

-:   The discrete uniform distribution itself is inherently non-parametric.
+:   The discrete uniform distribution itself is **inherently non-parametric**.
 It
     is convenient, however, to represent its values generally by an integer interval [a,b], so that a,b become the main parameters of the distribution (often one simply considers the interval [1,n] with the single parameter